stelligent/jenkins_chef_cookbooks/README.md

 * jenkins-configuration: cookbooks to configure Jenkins jobs, views, etc.
 * rvm: the one berkshelf pulls in is wicked old, and the override wasn't working.
 I just downloaded it manually.

-How to use this repository
+how to use this repository
 ======================

 This repository is design to be used as the custom Chef cookbooks repository for a Jenkins stack built using Amazon's OpsWorks service.
 I suppose you could use it to build a custom Jenkins server without using OpsWorks, but I haven't tried that so if you give it a shot you're on your own. :)